 25 October – 3 November 2013

-One of the most popular festivals in Changwon, the Changwon Gagopa Chrysanthemum Festival celebrates the local flower industry, which grows a large proportion of all the chrysanthemum found in Korea.
+One of the most popular festivals in Changwon, the Changwon Gagopa Chrysanthemum Festival celebrates the local flower industry, which grows a large proportion of all the chrysanthemums found in Korea.
 This flower is valued highly in Asia for its medicinal qualities, and is used to make tea and many other specialities.
 The festival includes art exhibitions, food tastings, performances and parades in a comprehensive celebration of the humble chrysanthemum.

 Culture | 2013 Seoul Lantern Festival